mkravchenko/4_json/README.md

-This script will print json to pretty view.

-How to run:
-1. Download file:
+# 4_json

+This script takes json file on input and print it in a convenient form.

+You can run the script using following command:

+python pprint_json.py \<path_to_file.json\>

+You can download sample json file by the next link:

 http://data.mos.ru/opendata/7710881420-magaziny-alkogolnye-napitki
-2. Unzip file and get path to file.
-3. Run program:
-python pprint_json.py <path_to_file.json>